kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## Combined Approach

 Many enterprises use:
-Fine-tuning for structure and tone.
+Fine-tuning for structure and tone
-RAG for knowledge and freshness.
+RAG for knowledge and freshness
 It's not "either/or" — it's layered design

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.